- Family Spice - https://familyspice.com -

 NOTE: If you don’t have much room in your refrigerator, you will probably need to add the unicorn horn right before you serve the cake.

-Final tips and FAQs
+Expert tips and recipe FAQs

 I spent several nights lying awake thinking about each aspect of decorating this cake.
 I really am all thumbs with the piping bag and I was afraid I had over-promised my daughter when I said I could make this unicorn cake.